The Benefits, Drawbacks and Alternatives to a GMP Contract

 Ultimately, a contractee may prefer a lump sum contract, particularly if the project isn't big enough to justify the additional expert costs.
 Others choose the GMP arrangement based on the lure of capped construction costs and the possibility of even saving some money in the long run.
 For those who choose a GMP, but want to share the incentive of keeping costs low, some contracts provide that both parties will share in any cost savings [sources: Glazov, JMA].

-For those interested in learning more about construction contracting basics or other common contractual forms, visit the links on the next page.
+For those interested in learning more about construction contracting basics or other common contractual forms, visit the links below.